jennraeross/dnd-homebrew/clericDomains/bacchus.md

 _2nd-level Bacchus feature_

 You gain this additional Channel Divinity option.
-As an action, you may cause a number of creatures up to your Wisdom modifier within 60 ft of you to make an Intelligence saving throw.
+As an action, you may cause a number of creatures up to your Wisdom modifier within 60 ft of you to make a Wisdomß saving throw.
 On a failure, a creature targeted has disadvantage on ability checks and attack rolls.
 They may repeat the save at the end of each of their turns, ending the effect on a success.

 ### Life of the Party